 Prajjwal Choudhury

 (b.
 1980)

-Prajjwal Choudhury graduated with a BVA in Painting from the Rabindra Bharati University, Kolkata in 2003 and went on to complete his MVA in Printmaking from MSU Baroda in 2006.
-He is at war with the way in which everyday objects are taken for granted.
-He gathers his preliminary fuel from such objects like matchboxes to engineer his thought-provoking creations.
-These matchboxes carry a realistic visual appeal, but with a wry humour, deceiving the onlooker.
-The cover of the matchboxes carries images of the works of the world-famous artists-Andy Warhol, Picasso, Damien Hirst, Marcel Duchamp, Salvador Dali, Dhruva Mistry, Jitish Kallat, Subodh Gupta and Atul Dodiya.
-Each day one comes across the word recycle right from one’s desktop to the bottles and writing pads.
-The fear of suffocating the world to death continuously plagues our life and we think of recycling.
-For Prajjwal, the very technicalsign of recycling becomes symbolic and he attempts to relate it to be a cultural phenomenon, the cyclic order becoming very engaging.
-This cyclic order has multiple reference points and it draws illusions to the social circle.
-The making of an image, creation of a persona, maybe of an actor or an artist, a politician and even us belong to this rotating order of things.
-There are reproductions of these images in various media as well as for different purposes.
-It is interesting to observe how even a persona is taken for a commodity and circulated and recirculated in our social environment.
-The forms may change, the purpose may differ but the circle continues through production and reproduction by the social mechanism.
+Prajjwal Choudhury is a multidisciplinary artist whose practice engages with the socio-cultural significance of everyday objects.
+He gathers his preliminary fuel from objects like matchboxes to engineer his thought-provoking creations.
+These matchboxes have a realistic visual appeal, infused with wry humour that deceives the onlooker.
+The cover of the matchboxes features images of the works of world-famous artists—Andy Warhol, Picasso, Damien Hirst, Marcel Duchamp, Salvador Dalí, Dhruva Mistry, Jitish Kallat, Subodh Gupta, and Atul Dodiya.
+Each day, one comes across the word “recycle”—from one’s desktop to bottles and writing pads.
+The fear of suffocating the world to death continuously plagues our lives, and we think of recycling.
+For Prajjwal, the very technical sign of recycling becomes symbolic, and he attempts to relate it to a cultural phenomenon, the cyclic order becoming highly engaging.
+This cyclic order has multiple reference points and alludes to the social cycle.
+The making of an image, the creation of a persona—maybe of an actor, an artist, a politician, or even us—belongs to this rotating order of things.
+These images are reproduced in various media for different purposes.
+It is interesting to observe how even a persona is taken as a commodity and circulated and recirculated in our social environment.
+The forms may change, and the purpose may differ, but the cycle continues through production and reproduction by the social mechanism.

+Prajjwal Choudhury